Uman Raion: Settlements

 The city of Uman is the administrative center of the Umanskyi Raion, but the city was not subordinate to the raion administration, but instead was directly subordinate to the oblast administration.

-Before 2020, Uman Raion included 1 urban-type settlement and 52 rural settlements.
-Some of the raion's settlements were:
+Before 2020, Uman Raion included 1 urban-type settlement and 52 rural localities.
+Some of the raion's localities were:

 Ukraine's two the most famous granite deposits Starobabanske and Tanske are located in the raion.
 The first one in Stari Babany a few km north east of Uman and the second in the village of Tanske.
 Their granite production is widely exported.